manndaarrrr/Tattle-Tale-Analytics-Dashboard/README.md

 - Virtual environment folders
 - Python cache files
 - Private user or community data

+Only `.env.example` should be committed.
+The real `.env` file should stay local and private.

 The included dashboard data is synthetic and generated for demonstration purposes.